Joseph N. Hallock

 Joseph Nelson Hallock (September 16, 1861 – October 1, 1942) was an American newspaper editor, politician, and banker from New York.

 Early life and education

 Hallock was born on September 16, 1861, in Bay View, Southold, New York, the son of George Hallock and Maria Jane Dickinson.
-He was descended on both sides of his family to the founders and first settlers of Southold.
+He was descended on both sides of his family to the founders and first settlers of Southold, Long Island.

 Hallock grew up in his family farm and attended Southold Academy.

 Editorial career

 When he was 21, he moved to Greenport and purchased an interest in the Suffolk Times.
 He spent the next two years learning the printing business, followed by a year working as a teacher.
 He then became associate editor of the Long Island Traveller in Southold, where he stayed for the next three years.
 After the paper's owner, M. B. Vandusen, sold the paper and bought the Advance in Patchogue, Hallock followed him and worked for that paper for about a year.
 In 1889, he bought the Traveller and became its editor and proprietor.
 Hallock for several years was the editor of the Cosmopolitan Magazine having achieved the number of 1,200 subscriptions.